 Generally a managed fund will not have qualified for the 50% small business CGT reduction.
-However if it did qualify for that concession (after you apply the CGT discount) multiply the gain by four.
+However, if it did qualify for that concession as well as the CGT discount, multiply the gain by four.
+If it qualified for the small business reduction but not the CGT discount, multiply the gain by two.